tyrrellsystems/node-red-contrib-serial-modbus/README.md

 # node-red-contrib-serial-modbus

-A node to read data via Modbus over RS485 serial
+A node to read data via Modbus over RS485 serial.
+Output or Input of type buffer.
+If value is bigger than one register/coil it will continue to the next one

 ## Install